jdinhify/vscode-theme-gruvbox/README.md

 -   Light - Hard Contrast
 -   Light - Soft Contrast

+### Screenshots

+![screenshots](images/screenshots.jpg)

+## Contributing

+Please, report issues/bugs and suggestions for improvements to the issue [here](https://github.com/jdinhify/vscode-theme-gruvbox/issues).

 We're not users of Light versions so we need help to make light versions better.
-Please contribute if you have any suggestions.
+Please contribute if you have any suggestions. **PRs are welcomed!** :rocket:

-## Screenshots

-![screenshots](images/screenshots.jpg)

-## PRs are welcomed!

 ### Tips